Millennials are a generational group as large as it is complex and hard to please, yet one of the main targets for most brands and companies.

 Your visual content has to feel honest and transparent.
 They want to see the people, not the business.
 Display the team that makes your brand happen, and choose photographs that portray emotions in a relatable way.
-It’s very important to be inclusive and diverse, to accurately portray the multiethnic society we live in.
+It’s very important to be inclusive and diverse to portray the multiethnic society we live in accurately.

 #5 – Strongly Committed

 Support a cause.
-Millennials choose and become loyal to companies that support causes they are aligned with, over companies with better prices or products.
-They want to know their consumption is contributing to help relevant issues –such as feminism, multiracial unity or ecology– and change the world.
+Millennials choose and become loyal to companies that support causes they are aligned with over companies with better prices or products.
+They want to know if their consumption is contributing to helping relevant issues –such as feminism, multiracial unity, or ecology– and changing the world.